We've nearly reached the end of 2010.

 Positioning with Positive Opposites Comparison

 The technique is called Positive Opposite Comparison.
-In this exercise, you will want to look for varying, but positive, traits of your business and benchmark them against the traits of your main competitors.
-For the best results, don’t over do it.
+In this exercise, you will want to look for varying, but positive, traits of your business for benchmarking your competitive position.
+For the best results, don't over do it.

 Select a competitive set of 2-6 businesses who you feel are your close competitors.
 You'll need to invest some time in researching those business and finding the common threads in your category.
 The Interwebz makes that part fairly easy.
 Once you have good notes, here are three easy steps you'll want to take.